techidaily/site-win-answers/source/_posts/overcoming-fps-drops-in-counter-strike-2-essential-tweaks-for-a-smooth-pc-gaming-experience.md

 ![](https://images.drivereasy.com/wp-content/uploads/2021/04/12.jpg)
 4. Click**Done** to confirm.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YZma8PBO0D8?si=9-qQgGVTuChYd27a" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Restart Warzone for the changes to take effect.
 See if you could get rid of the 6328 error now.
 If the problem persists, there are a few more fixes to try.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/fZTlPdOFNmo?si=Ym8p7ayV1gtNzzXj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Fix 4 – Increase virtual memory